 In the United States, there have been, and we expect that there will continue to be, a number of federal and state proposals to implement governmental controls on pharmaceutical pricing.
-Both the executive and legislative branches of the U.S. government have recently unveiled proposals to implement such controls, among these proposals are: to allow Medicare to negotiate certain drug prices (and such prices would apply to the private market as well) (this measure was passed in the U.S. House of Representatives in late-2019), to move to a reimbursement regime that would establish pharmaceutical pricing by reference to a target price derived from the international price index, and to permit importation of medicines from other countries that have lower prices.
+On July 24, 2020, the executive branch issued four executive orders intended to address the affordability and accessibility of medicines, including the "Executive Order on Lowering Drug Prices by Putting America First" that directs the US federal government to implement regulations that would require Medicare to benchmark its payments for Medicare Part B and Part D products to a set of "Most Favored Nations."
+The implementing regulations in connection with these executive orders are pending and, until issued, we are not able to determine the potential impact on our US business and results of operations in the future.
 Certain states have also proposed measures that are designed to control the costs of pharmaceuticals that they reimburse.
-If the U.S. (through the federal or state governments), which accounted for approximately 25% of our revenue in 2019, were to move to a pricing system based on negotiated prices or to an international price index (or similar model) that were to apply to our products, we expect that our revenues for sales in the U.S. would be lower, and potentially materially lower than if the current pricing program remained in place.
+If the U.S. (through the federal or state governments), which accounted for approximately 25% of our revenue in 2019, were to move to a pricing system based on a "Most Favored Nations" model, negotiated prices with Medicare (that may apply to private payers as well) or to an international price index (or similar model) that were to apply to our products, we expect that our revenues for sales in the U.S. would be lower, and potentially materially lower than if the current pricing program remained in place.

 Other countries, including many European countries and Canada, have established pricing and reimbursement policies that contain costs by referencing the price of the same or similar products in other countries.
 In these instances, if coverage or the level of reimbursement is reduced, limited or eliminated in one or more countries, we may be unable to obtain or maintain anticipated pricing or reimbursement in other countries or in new markets.
-This may create the opportunity for third-party crossborder trade or influence our decision whether to sell a product, thus adversely affecting our geographic expansion plans and revenues.
+This may create the opportunity for third-party crossborder trade or influence our decision whether to sell a product in one or more countries, thus adversely affecting our geographic expansion plans and revenues.
 See Note 16, Commitments and Contingencies, to the condensed consolidated financial statements for information about our lawsuit against the Patented Medicine Prices Review Board (PMPRB) to establish that Alexion did not excessively price SOLIRIS in Canada, which uses reference pricing.